Photographs by Brandon de Kock and Nikki Werner

 Bar Luce: Bar Luce might be the reason for culinistas to seek out Fondazione Prada’s Milan compound but since getting there takes some effort, it’s worth dedicating a day to the excursion.
 This former distillery complex has been transformed into an exhibition space for contemporary art by architecture firm OMA (Rem Koolhaas).
 There’s an air of the surreal about a gleaming tower, referred to as The Haunted House, rising up from the industrial location and anyone would be forgiven for thinking the staff moonlight as supermodels.
 To be sure of seeing everything, take a guided tour.
 Wes Anderson designed the café at Fondazione Prada to be the kind of place where he could spend an afternoon writing.
 Do just that at one of the armchairs with their swivelling Formica armrests that double as macchiato tray tables and a mini desk for jotting thoughts in a Moleskine.
 The walls are reminiscent of The Grand Budapest Hotel set design and both interiors and food fall within a carefully curated 1950s colour palette.
 Enjoy a blackberry tartlet (third image pair above) or a crudino panini (fourth image pair above) with prosciutto crudo and mozzarella for refuelling between exhibits.

-This is an excerpt from a piece published in TASTE Magazine issue 128 June 2017
+This is an excerpt from a city guide published in TASTE Magazine issue 128 June 2017